Axitinib (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, bleeding problems, high blood pressure, brain cancer, stomach or bowel problems, thyroid problems, or a history of blood clotting problems.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, high blood pressure, thyroid problems, or a history of a heart attack, heart failure, stroke, or blood clotting problems.

 Possible Side Effects While Using This Medicine